ShawkTeam/.github/profile/README.md

 - Active on maintaining Custom ROM's for devices
 - Fast on responding to questions or fixing bugs
-- Experienced developers
+- Experienced ROM builders

- ## Contact the developers
+ ## Contact the maintainers

 - Lead Developer - eklerismunir